 MORE ASSORTED LINKS

-My good friend Tim Walker has a nice site devoted to educational toys, one of which he has recreated and sells.
+My good friend Tim has a nice site devoted to educational toys, one of which he has recreated and sells.
 If you enjoy old toys, you'll enjoy taking a look.

 Every year I attend Comicon International in San Diego, the largest comics and media convention in the U.S., and one of the largest in the world.
 Learn more here.